Discover our story

 In April 2018 we became an Arts Council England-funded National Portfolio Organisation.

-You’ll find the to most up-to-date annual reviews below.
-The reviews set out our major achievements, performance, public benefits and future plans.
+Our annual reports set out our major achievements, performance, public benefits and future plans.